 Finally, if you prefer to colour the whole of the nougat recipe a pale pink instead of the striations in the photos, just add the freeze-dried strawberry powder to the egg whites before whisking in the sugar syrup.

-Ingredients Serves: 10
+Ingredients for nougat Serves: 10

 - Stand mixer